ARTIST-Association/ARTIST/docs/generating_scenario.rst

 This configuration defines the following properties:

 - A ``receiver_key`` used to identify the receiver when loading the ``ARTIST`` scenario.
-- The ``receiver_type`` currently modelled -- in this case a planar receiver.
+- The ``receiver_type`` currently modelled – in this case a planar receiver.
-- The ``position_center`` which defines the position of the middle of the receiver.
-Note that because this is a position tensor, the final element of the tensor in the 4D representation is a 1 - for more information see :ref:`our note on coordinates <coordinates>`.
+- The ``position_center`` which defines the position of the receiver's middle.
+Note that because this is a position tensor, the final element of the tensor in the 4D representation is a 1 – for more information see :ref:`our note on coordinates <coordinates>`.
 - A ``normal_vector`` defining the normal vector to the plane of the receiver.
-Note that because this is a direction tensor, the final element of the tensor in the 4D representation is a 0 - for more information see :ref:`our note on coordinates <coordinates>`.
+Note that because this is a direction tensor, the final element of the tensor in the 4D representation is a 0 – for more information see :ref:`our note on coordinates <coordinates>`.
 - The ``plane_e`` which defines the receiver plane in the east direction.
 - The ``plane_u`` which defines the receiver plane in the up direction.
 - The resolution parameters, ``resolution_e`` and ``resolution_u`` defining the resolution of the receiver in the east and up directions.

-Since our scenario only contains one receiver but ``ARTIST`` scenario are designed to load multiple receivers, we have to wrap our receiver in a list and create a ``ReceiverListConfig`` object.
+Since our scenario only contains one receiver but ``ARTIST`` scenarios are designed to load multiple receivers, we have to wrap our receiver in a list and create a ``ReceiverListConfig`` object:

 .. code-block::